 Do you want to take your horse to a higher level of ability?
 Move up to a higher show level?
 Work through an issue you are struggling with?
 Feel safe on trail rides?

-We offer single training sessions for $20.
+We offer single one-hour training sessions for $30.
 You may load in at our facility and we will work through an issue with your horse.
 You may combine this with a lesson to ensure your horse understands your communication.

 If you are looking for a solid foundation on your horse, we can provide that as well.
 We will teach your horse ground manners and easy cues for walk-trot-canter that will allow you to enjoy your horse again!